Americans in Argentina

 There is a community of Americans living in Argentina consisting of immigrants and expatriates from the United States as well as their local born descendants.
-There are roughly about 60,000 Americans living in the country, and 26,000 of them live in the capital city, Buenos Aires.
+There are roughly 5,000 or 60,000 Americans living in the country.

 Migration history

-From 2002 to 2003, many Americans migrated to Argentina when the country suddenly became comparatively inexpensive thus it became a cheap place to live in.
+From 2002 to 2003, many Americans migrated to Argentina when the country suddenly became comparatively inexpensive to the United States.

-Immigration from the United States increased further during and after the financial crisis of 2007–2008 as many Americans fled the crisis-ridden United States to escape to Argentina.
+Immigration from the United States increased further during and after the 2008 financial crisis as many Americans fled the crisis-ridden United States to escape to Argentina.
 A few interviews and immigration data shows a 12% increase in the number of Americans (742) who applied for permanent residency in 2008.